Ken Collins (Scottish politician)

 Sir Kenneth Darlingston Collins (born 12 August 1939) is a Scottish former politician who was Member of the European Parliament and Chairman of the Scottish Environment Protection Agency.

-Life
+Early life

 Collins was born in Hamilton, Lanarkshire, Scotland and educated at the former Hamilton Academy.
 He later studied at the University of Glasgow and University of Strathclyde, attaining Bsc (Hons) and Msc.

 Early career

 On leaving university, Collins worked as a local authority planning officer and lectured at the Glasgow School of Art and Paisley College of Technology subsequently being elected a Member of East Kilbride Town and District Council (1973–79) and of Lanark County Council (1973–75).
 From 1976 to 1979, Collins was also a member of the East Kilbride Development Corporation and, from 1974 to 1976, Chairman of North East Glasgow Children's Panel.

 Later career

-In 1979, Ken Collins was elected an MEP, serving as Deputy Leader of the U.K. Labour Group at the European Parliament from 1979 to 1984 and as Chairman of the European Parliament's Environment Committee, 1979–84; Vice-Chairman from 1984 to 1987; and again as Chairman from 1989 to 1999.
-Collins was also Socialist Spokesman on Environment, Public Health and Consumer Protection at the European Parliament from 1984 to 1989.
+In 1979, Collins was elected a Member of the European Parliament, serving as deputy leader of the U.K. Labour Group at the European Parliament from 1979 to 1984 and as chairman of the European Parliament's Environment Committee, 1979–84; vice-chairman from 1984 to 1987; and again as chairman from 1989 to 1999.
+Collins was also Socialist spokesman on environment, public health and consumer protection at the European Parliament from 1984 to 1989.

-In 1999, Ken Collins was appointed Chairman of the Scottish Environment Protection Agency (SEPA) and subsequently re-appointed in 2004, holding the post until December 2007.
+In 1999, Collins was appointed chairman of the Scottish Environment Protection Agency (SEPA) and subsequently re-appointed in 2004, holding the post until December 2007.